insected/bobbae_gcp-wiki/Access-Control.md

 IAP establishes a central authorization layer for applications accessed by HTTPS, so you can adopt an application-level access control model instead of using network-level firewalls.
 When you turn on IAP, you must also use [signed headers](https://cloud.google.com/iap/docs/signed-headers-howto) or the App Engine standard environment [Users API](https://cloud.google.com/appengine/docs/standard#users) to secure your app.

-Identity Aware Proxy enables you to configure secure controlled access to your applications so you can enforce "who can see what" access control at the application layer.
-You don't need client software, remote access VPNs, firewalls, network configurations.

 [https://www.youtube.com/watch?v=XqMY-rPk3MY](https://www.youtube.com/watch?v=XqMY-rPk3MY)